stat-lab/MOPline/README.md

 ```
 (-nh 1 if sample is a non-human species)

-This command generates a ${sample_name}.Merge.ALL.vcf file in the ‘Merge_7tools’ folder (default for 7tools preset) created under the sample directory.
+This command generates a $\{sample_name\}.Merge.ALL.vcf file in the ‘Merge_7tools’ folder (default for 7tools preset) created under the sample directory.
 The INFO field of each SV line displays a TOOLS key indicating which algorithm called the corresponding SV.

 ### [Using custom algorithm set]